Crypto International AG →

 It is no secret that, on a personal level,

-friends.
-They shared an interest in historical cipher machines and they
+interest in historical cipher machines.
+Furthermore, they both

 M-209 cipher machine